 Showing differences of staged files with git

-Something I don’t like about git, primarily because it doesn’t fit into my personal development workflow, is how git diff only applies to files that have not been staged to commit.
+personal development workflow, is how git diff only applies to files that have not been staged to commit.

-Sure, it makes sense if you are the type to stage files locally on a regular basis without pushing to remote.
-That’s not me though, the very nature of committing and pushing to remote gives me an instant backup of my code in the event of some sort of doomsday scenario happening to my system.
+committing and pushing to remote gives me an instant backup of my code in the event of some sort of doomsday scenario happening to my system.

 Regardless of my preferred way to work, git diff works as it does.
-If your files have been staged for commit, running git diff won’t show any changes.
+If your

-To get around this, you can include the --cached argument to show the differences of files you’ve already staged:
+To get around this, you can include the --cached argument to show the

-# Differnces of all staged files
+# Differences of all staged files

 git diff --cached